 There’s a funny bumper sticker I’ve seen on vehicles from time to time.
 It’s a play on words from a Disney movie that says, “I owe, I owe, so off to work I go.”

 It sounds like the person driving that vehicle must go to work to make a living whether or not he or she feels like going to work.
-For now, unemployment is low in Alabama (2.1%) and there are plenty of jobs.
-There have been times when people have been unemployed for a long time when people were looking for a job so they could go to work.
+For now, unemployment is low in Alabama (2.6%) and there are plenty of jobs.
+There have been years when people were unemployed for a long time and looking for a job so they could go to work.

 Why is work an important part of our lives?
 Of course, we work to earn a wage to provide for our families.
 But it’s more than a livelihood.
 We spend most of our lives on the job.

 The Bureau of Labor Statistics reports that 47% of our waking hours are spent at work, compared to 4% on personal care, 5% shopping, 7% eating, 11% watching TV, 5% social activities, 8% leisure, 12% with family, and 1% attending church or volunteering.

 Work was one of God’s first commands to mankind.
 In the beginning, “The Lord God took man and put him in the Garden of Eden to till it and keep it” (Genesis 2:15).

 Chuck Colson has written, “In the opening chapters of Genesis, we learn that human beings are made in the image of God, to reflect His character; therefore, we are called to reflect His creative activity through our own creativity – by cultivating the world, drawing out its potential, and giving it shape and form.
 All work has dignity as an expression of the divine image.”